 If you are a Cautious or Balanced investor, you have been protected from the extreme falls of global equity markets.
-In fact, if you look at the average of all Cautious funds in the market (using the IA sector - Mixed Investment 20% to 60% Shares), a typical Cautious investment will have fallen by a little more than 5% over the last 12 months, compared to the FTSE 100 which has fallen by almost 19% (Source: FE Analytics as at close on 14 April 2020).
+In fact, if you look at the average of all Cautious funds in the market (using the IA sector - Mixed Investment 20% to 60% Shares), a typical Cautious investment will be down between 1% and 2% over the last 12 months, compared to the FTSE 100 which has fallen by over 17% (Source: FE Analytics as at close on 29 July 2020).